ramay/metakraken/README.md

 #### Kraken + Bracken related

 1. kraken_db: Location of the Kraken database to use.
-2. level: Level for bracken taxa (defualt 'S', Option:'D','P','C','O','F','G','S')
+2. level: Level for bracken taxa (defualt 'S', Option:'D', 'P', 'C', 'O', 'F', 'G', 'S')
-3. readlen: Read length required for Bracken **PLEASE PAY ATTENTION**
+3. readlen: Read length required for Bracken ***PLEASE PAY ATTENTION***
 4. threshold: specifies the minimum number of reads required for a classification at the specified rank

-#### Barplots related
+#### Barplots related (used by plot_profile.R)

-1. variableX: Used by the plot_profile.R script as the x-axis variable to make barplots at different taxa level
+1. variableX:  X-axis variable to make barplots at different taxa level
-2. variableFacet:
+2. variableFacet: Facet variable to make barplots at different taxa level
 3. topN: Top N most abundant families/genra/species to be plotted by the R script
 4. metadata: comma delimited (csv) metadata file with Sample Names same as used in list_files file.